pzerger/supplemental/CISSP/networking.md

 ## Authentication/Encryption Protocols

-**Authentication Header (AH)** - An IPsec protocol that provides authentication and integrity for IP packets.
-It operates at the network layer (Layer 3).
+**Captive Portals** - Web pages used to authenticate users and authorize access to a wireless network.
+Operate at application layer (Layer 7).
+Allow guest access while maintaining control.

-**Extensible Authentication Protocol (EAP)** - An authentication framework that supports multiple authentication methods like tokens, smart cards, certificates etc. It operates at the data link layer (Layer 2).
+**Extensible Authentication Protocol (EAP)** - An authentication framework that supports multiple authentication methods like tokens, smart cards, certificates etc. Operates at the data link layer (Layer 2).

-**Internet Protocol Security (IPSec)** - A protocol suite that provides confidentiality, integrity and authentication for IP packets using encryption.
-Operates at the network layer (Layer 3).

 **Lightweight Extensible Authentication Protocol (LEAP)** - A simplified version of EAP used in wireless networks and Point-to-Point connections.
 Operates at data link layer (Layer 2).

-**Microsoft Challenge-Handshake Authentication Protocol (MS-CHAP)** - An authentication protocol used in Point-to-Point connections and wireless networks.
-Operates at data link layer (Layer 2).
+**Over-the-Air (OTA)** - Protocols for wireless transmission of data, configuration settings, and firmware.
+Operates at physical layer (Layer 1).
+Convenient but less secure.

 **Protected Extensible Authentication Protocol (PEAP)** - An extension of EAP that provides mutual authentication and key derivation.
 Operates at data link layer (Layer 2).

+**Simultaneous Authentication of Equals (SAE)** - A key establishment protocol for WPA3 authentication.
+Operates at data link layer (Layer 2).
+Resists password attacks.

 **Temporal Key Integrity Protocol (TKIP)** - A protocol that provides per-packet key generation for WPA encryption.
 Operates at data link layer (Layer 2).

+**Wi-Fi Protected Access (WPA)** - An encryption and authentication standard used to secure WiFi networks.
+Operates at data link layer (Layer 2).
+More secure than WEP.

+**WiFi Protected Setup (WPS)** - A standard for easy and secure establishment of a wireless home network.
+Operates at data link layer (Layer 2).
+Convenience over security.

 [Return to ToC](#table-of-contents)